acakbudak/My_Formula_Lib/README.md

 # My_Formula_Lib

-### This file includes some formulas for different kinds of trouble issues
+### These files include some formulas for different kinds of trouble issues
   Constantly Updated.

     1) BCD to decimal conversion

+  ### These are useful programs for related troubles